Last updated: June 7, 2026

 - Pan Gap School.

 - Patton School.
-Possibly associated with the Patton Annex neighborhood in South Pittsburg, where Patton Annex Cemetery (Joseph Lodge's burial place) is located; the connection is not confirmed in available sources.
+Possibly associated with the Patton Annex neighborhood in South Pittsburg, where Patton Annex Cemetery (Joseph Lodge's burial place) is located.

 - Peck School.